SSKITMan/crypto-daytrading-arena/README.md

 - Python 3.10+
 - [uv](https://docs.astral.sh/uv/) — fast Python package manager
-- Docker installed and running (for the Kafka broker)
+- Docker installed and running (in order to run a kafka broker)
 - An API key (and optionally base url) for your LLM provider

 <br>